AndreMonc/xipho_ARGs_project/ARG_tutorial/README.md

 ```
 - ARGweaver
 ```
 git clone https://github.com/CshlSiepelLab/ARGweaver.git
 cd ARGweaver
 make
 ```
+# Preparation of VCF file input
 ## Step 1.
-Let's take our "raw" tutorial VCF file and just double check what we're working with:
+Take "raw" tutorial VCF file and double check what we're working with:

-#count number of individuals (should = 33)
+count number of individuals (should = 33):

 `bcftools query -l xipho_ARGweaver_tutorial.vcf|wc -l`

-#count number of snps (should = 89,353)
+#count number of snps (should = 89,353):

 `grep -v "^#" xipho_ARGweaver_tutorial.vcf|wc -l`

-#view scaffolds (should = Chromosome_33_RagTag and scaffold_241)
+view scaffolds (should = Chromosome_33_RagTag and scaffold_241):

 `bcftools query -f '%CHROM\n' xipho_ARGweaver_tutorial.vcf | uniq`

-#check out length of scaffolds (just peak inside VCF with `less` and look at header, which will also show other scaffold lengths carried over from the original VCF header)
+check out length of scaffolds (just peak inside VCF with `less` and look at header, which will also show other scaffold lengths carried over from the original VCF header)

 `less xipho_ARGweaver_tutorial.vcf`

 ## Step 2a.
-Now, let's remove scaffolds below 110 kb in size.
+Remove scaffolds below 110 kb in size.
-I'm choosing 110 kb, since I will eventually look at ARG stats over 10-kb windows and I will drop 50-kb on the ends of each scaffold, so 110 kb is the minimum scaffold size that I can use.
-We'll use a bed file to remove the one scaffold under 110 kb, since this way can easy scale up when we have more scaffolds.
+I'm choosing 110 kb as a lower limit on scaffold size because I will eventually look at ARG stats over 10-kb windows and I will drop 50-kb on the ends of each scaffold.
+Thus, 110 kb is the minimum scaffold size that I can use.
+We'll use a bed file to remove the one scaffold under 110 kb, since this way can easy scale up when we have more scaffolds to remove.

 ```
 vcftools \